 This limitation is problematic because a guarantee institution needs to protect itself against fraud committed by both the onlender and the obligator.
 This protection is necessary in order to avoid moral hazard and to allow for an effective risk management.
-Disallowing credit protection providers to protect themselves against fraud might have unintended adverse effects on the effective risk position since obligators can engage in fraudulent activities without needing to fear the loss of guarantee protection.
+Disallowing credit protection providers to protect themselves against fraud might have unintended adverse effects on the effective risk position since onlenders could neglect their anti-fraud monitoring of obligators without needing to fear the loss of guarantee protection.
 That is why we strongly advocate for allowing credit protection contracts to include measures that protect the provider against fraud, as it is currently possible.